A topic from the subject of Inorganic Chemistry in Chemistry.

 Overview

-Computational inorganic chemistry is the application of computational methods to inorganic chemistry problems.
-It is a rapidly growing field that has made significant contributions to our understanding of inorganic chemistry.
-Computational inorganic chemistry methods
+Computational inorganic chemistry is the application of computational methods to problems in inorganic chemistry.
+It is a rapidly growing field that has made significant contributions to our understanding of inorganic systems.
+Computational methods are used to predict and interpret experimental results, and to explore chemical phenomena that are difficult or impossible to study experimentally.

 Key Points